vinceoa/panther-docs/panther/rules/selection.md

 ## `discard`

-Sets the severity of the alert to -1, so that it will be discarded:
+Sets the severity of the event to -1 and stops further rule processing.
+The event will be discarded:

   ```yaml
     - name: other_replace